-Depending on your dog’s age, liver disease can another likely cause of excessive thirst in dogs, and it’s another serious problem that needs immediate treatment by your veterinarian.
+Depending on your pet's age, liver disease can be the cause of excessive thirst in dogs, and it's another serious issue that needs immediate treatment (15).

 The liver is essential for many life-sustaining functions in all animals.
-Something that might be diagnosed as liver disease in dogs could be caused by another organ or system.
+Something that might be diagnosed as liver disease could be caused by another organ or bodily system.

 The most common symptoms associated with liver disease in dogs are: